macro187/hotbox/readme.md

 hotbox
 ======

-My workstation containers, setup scripts, and config files
+Workstation configuration and container automation

 *Features* are shell scripts that set up particular aspects of machines (physical, virtual, or container).
 They can do any kind of system-wide or